ai-agents-cybersecurity/TSLIT/SRS.md

 	•	Nvidia / Linux path:
 	•	Host: Linux (bare metal or hypervisor host).
 	•	Guest: Linux VM with GPU passthrough.
-	•	Ollama installed on host or in container with access to /dev/nvidia*.  ￼
+	•	llama.cpp or llama-cpp-python wheels built with CUDA (`LLAMA_CUBLAS=1`) and access to /dev/nvidia*.  ￼
 	•	Apple Silicon (Mac Studio M2 Ultra, 192 GB RAM):
-	•	macOS 14+ with native Ollama using Metal acceleration.  ￼
+	•	macOS 14+ with native llama.cpp/llama-cpp-python compiled with Metal (`LLAMA_METAL=on`).  ￼
-	•	TSLIT may run natively or in Docker; when in Docker, GPU acceleration is only guaranteed if Ollama itself runs natively on the host and exposes HTTP.  ￼
+	•	TSLIT may run natively or in Docker; when in Docker, GPU acceleration is only guaranteed if the llama.cpp runtime itself runs on the host and exposes bindings via volume mounts/shared sockets.  ￼

 2.5 Design & Implementation Constraints
 	•	Model origin constraint: